moynagar/MB-Docs/android/android_installation.md

 - A device owner provisioned device can have Android's full range of management policies.
 - A device cannot have users or user data configured for provisioning to be supported.

+### Provisioning

+- A device is considered provisioned once a device owner, user or device admin is set up in the device.
+- A device can be unprovisioned manually by removing all accounts from settings or, alternatively, by factory-resetting it.

 ## [Users](https://source.android.com/docs/devices/admin/multi-user#categories_of_users):

 - System user: the first user added to a device, which cannot be removed except for a factory reset and is always running even when other users are in the foreground.
 It has special privileges and settings only it can set.